KnightAR/fixed-width/README.md

 ## Todo

-- Allow casting to date with user-specified date format
 - Allow a callback for the ignore() function so you could dynamically choose whether to ignore certain fields?
 Not sure if that will be useful.

 ## Testing